Looking for the Best Cameras For Long Exposure Photography?

 - World’s fastest autofocus with 4D focus

 The 24 MP uses copper wiring and a highly efficient circuit mechanism, leading to the enhanced light collection, giving you a broad spectrum and amazing low noise efficiency even at high ISO levels.
+High ISO levels produced from this camera can be used for car photography as well.
 Advanced image processing algorithms are used to further enhance the quality of the image.

 This model is a little pricey, and if you don’t want to burn a hole in your pocket, you can use its earlier models to give you a cheaper alternative.
 It also uses artificial intelligence to identify a process in real-time that increases overall accuracy.
 The inclusion of the latest BIONZ X image processing engine and the newly built shutter mechanism allows you to shoot consistently at higher speeds.
 Overall, the Sony A6400 is a potential way out when it comes to long exposure photography.